fetchai/agents-aea/docs/architecture.md

 The file structure of an agent is fixed.

 The top level directory has the agent's name.
-Below is a `yaml` configuration file, then directories containing the connections, protocols, and skills, and a security certification file.
+Below is a `yaml` configuration file, then directories containing the connections, protocols, and skills, and a file containing the private key of the agent.

 The developer can create new directories where necessary but the core structure must remain the same.